 Implementation of NGS protocols for delivery of niche, fragmented point-of-care solutions across the genomics value chain drives the market.
 Moreover, higher penetration of outsourcing has resulted in the emergence of several companies that are engaged in providing ‘sequencing-as-a-service’ or range of sample-to-insight services.

 Predictive testing is highly preferred in clinical practices and translational research for predicting the risk of diseases such as neurodegenerative diseases and cancer.
 This enabled it to account for the largest share in 2018.
 The ‘predict and prevent’ paradigm is likely to raise awareness among the population about early screening programs.

 Ongoing R&D activities in genetic susceptibility testing boosted the adoption of tests for cancer susceptibility screening and appropriate prognosis by defining optimal treatment program.
-Presence of multigene panels for detection of different gene mutations or variants has also accelerated the adoption of susceptibility tests, thereby boosting revenue generation.
+The presence of multigene panels for the detection of different gene mutations or variants has also accelerated the adoption of susceptibility tests, thereby boosting revenue generation.

 Consumer genomics is anticipated to witness lucrative growth during the forecast period as a consequence of rapid commercialization of direct to consumer genetic tests.
 DTC tests allow users to gain knowledge about their ancestors, family tree, and risk of disease inheritance.